Reasonable adjustments

 Contact details: equality.quality@sqe.sra.org.uk or 0203 486 3080

-Requests for further evidence or information will be sent to you by email (or alternative means of communication as agreed).
-After your request has been reviewed and all supporting evidence has been considered you will receive an update from us via your account (or otherwise as agreed).
+Requests for further documentation or information will be sent to you by email (or alternative means of communication as agreed).
+After your request has been reviewed and all supporting information has been considered you will receive an update from us via your account (or otherwise as agreed).
 You may confirm and accept the proposed reasonable adjustment in which case the reasonable adjustment will be recorded on your account.
 If you do not accept the adjustment we propose, you may reject our response and in the first instance discuss this with the Kaplan reasonable adjustments team.
 We will contact you if we receive a rejection from you via your account, or initiate a discussion by alternative means of communication as appropriate.

 Related question: Can I appeal a decision to grant me reasonable adjustment?

 In most cases the reasonable adjustment requested will be straightforward to put in place.
-In some cases we may need to ask for clarification or further evidence.
+In some cases we may need to ask for clarification or further information.
 Once we have all the information or evidence necessary to reach a decision, we will let you know via your SQE account (or otherwise as agreed).
 There will be some more complex cases that may take longer for us to work through and, in these cases, we may take up to 20 working days to provide a decision.
 We will let candidates know as early as possible if this is the case.

 Contact details: equality.quality@sqe.sra.org.uk or 0203 486 3080